 - A. Lot Area.
-There shall be no minimum lot area required in order establish an ADU or JADU. - B. Height. - Detached ADUs shall not exceed one-story and a height of sixteen (16) feet. - 2.
-Attached ADUs shall not exceed the height, as permitted in the base zone. - C. Setbacks.
-ADUs and JADUs shall comply with all setback requirements applicable to the zoning district, except as noted below:
+There shall be no minimum lot area required in order establish an ADU or JADU. - B. Height. - 1.
+Detached ADUs shall not exceed one-story and a height of sixteen (16) feet.

-- 1. For conversion of existing enclosed floor area, garage, or carport, no additional setback is required beyond the existing provided setback. - 2.
+- 2. Attached ADUs shall not exceed the height, as permitted in the base zone. - C. Setbacks.
+ADUs and JADUs shall comply with all setback requirements applicable to the zoning district, except as noted below: - 1.
+For conversion of existing enclosed floor area, garage, or carport, no additional setback is required beyond the existing provided setback. - 2.
 For replacement of an existing enclosed structure, garage, or carport, no additional setback is required beyond the existing provided setback.
 This provision shall only apply to ADUs and JADUs that are replacing an existing structure in the exact same location, size and height. - 3.
-Newly constructed detached ADUs shall meet the minimum setback, as required by the base zone or four (4) feet, whichever is less. - D. Unit Size - 1.
-The maximum size of an ADU is 850 square feet for a studio or onebedroom unit, and 1,000 square feet for a unit with two bedrooms.
+Newly constructed detached ADUs shall meet the minimum setback, as required by the base zone or four (4) feet, whichever is less.

+D. Unit Size

+- The maximum size of an ADU is 850 square feet for a studio or onebedroom unit, and 1,000 square feet for a unit with two bedrooms.
 No more than two bedrooms shall be allowed. - 2.
 An attached ADU that is created on a lot with an existing or proposed single-family dwelling is further limited to 50 percent of the floor area of the existing primary dwelling. - 3.
 Application of 17.21.040(D)(2) and other development standards, such as lot coverage or open space, might further limit the size of the ADU, but in no case shall these requirements limit the ADU to be less than 800 square feet. - 4.
 The maximum size of a JADU shall be 500 square feet. - 5.
 The minimum size of an ADU or JADU shall be at least that of an efficiency unit. - E. Fire Sprinklers.
 Fire sprinklers are required in an ADU only if sprinklers are required in the primary residence. - F. Passageway.
 No passageway shall be required in conjunction with the construction of an ADU and/or JADU.
 For the purposes of this chapter, "passageway" shall mean a pathway that is unobstructed, clear to the sky, and extends from the right-of-way to one entrance of the ADU and/or JADU. - G. Roof Deck.
-Roof decks shall not be permitted on an ADU or JADU. - H. Kitchens - 1.
-ADU.
-ADUs shall have a kitchen, as required by the Building Code, which shall include a kitchen sink, cooking device, refrigeration, food preparation counter, and storage cabinets.
+Roof decks shall not be permitted on an ADU or JADU.